Stewart Building: History

 The City of Toronto purchased the building as the new home of the Toronto Technical School.
 When the school moved in 1915, 149 College became a military building until 1931 when it was converted to municipal use housing Toronto Police Headquarters and the Department of Public Welfare.
 The building was subsequently named the Stewart Building after Mayor William James Stewart.

 When police headquarters moved to a building on King Street in 1960, the building became the home of 52 Division of the Metropolitan Toronto Police, until the division moved to its new building on Dundas Street in 1977.
+In 1978, it was designated under the Ontario Heritage Act on grounds of architectural and historic significance.

 The building was then sold to the Ontario College of Art in 1979, becoming its second campus until 1997.
 It then served as the home of the Collège des Grands-Lacs from 1999 to 2001.
 Since 2008, it has been used by the University of Toronto, including some programs of the Rotman School of Management.